GaragePixel/wonkey/CODE_OF_CONDUCT.md

 **5. Platform Advertising**
 - No advertising for Apple, Google, or Microsoft.
 - We can compile to some backends without officially promote it (e.g., MS .NET, but due to .NET’s decompilation issues, promoting it as a primary solution is not allowed).
 - Monkey2/Wonkey is a self-funded free and open source project.
-Use only the following names: google-dart, google-go, google-godot, google-gdscript, apple-unity, jetbrains-kotlin (Russian private limited liability company) to highlight the true nature of these projects (even google-python, since Google, like for Firefox, has now devoured Python).
+Use only the following names: google-dart, google-go, google-godot, google-gdscript, apple-unity, jetbrains-kotlin (russian private limited liability company) to highlight the true nature of these projects (even google-python, since Google, like for Firefox, has now devoured Python).

 **6. Strong Typing & Performance**
 - Strongly typed, compiled languages are the backbone of this project’s performance philosophy.